 Where have you hosted the courses previously?
 Where will you host courses in the future?

 Our previous course locations have included Las Vegas, NV, Indianapolis, IN, Chicago, IL, Seattle, WA, Houston, TX, Jacksonville, FL, Ranchos Los Amigos (CA), Louisville, KY, Charleston, SC, Tampa, FL, Raleigh, NC, Charleston, SC, Tulsa, OK, Rochester, NY, Miami, FL, and Salem, NH (just north of Boston, MA), to name just a few.

 Course locations are always listed on the website as soon as we have confirmed them.
 Other sites are almost always under consideration but we will not post them on the site until they are confirmed.

-We tend to alternate regions (e.g., Southwest, Northeast US) as much as possible from year to year, but will occasionally repeat a location
+We tend to alternate regions in the United States from year to year, but will occasionally repeat a location

 Is the CSRS® “recognized” by professional organizations?
 Is it approved by professional organizations?
 What do I do to ensure the course counts toward my credentialing?

 Professional organizations like the American Physical Therapy Association and the American Occupational Therapy Association don’t formally “recognize” courses, although they do sometimes promote certain courses or certifications (e.g., their annual conferences; their specialty certifications).
 So the CSRS® is not “recognized,” since no such recognition exists by these organizations.